tooltipdev/lexicon-to-zod/README.md

 const schemaMap = lexiconToZod(lexicon, { typeParserDict });
 ```

-`typeParserDict` should be of type `LexiconTypeParserMap`.
+`typeParserDict` should be of type `TypeParserMap`.
 Provided type parsers will has priority over the included parser dictionary.

 Parser dictionary keys are inferred from Lexicon `type` values, so any unsupported types can be added to `typeParserDict`.
 When your type is encountered during schema generation your custom type parser will be invoked.